 This seems like ages ago now, and in fact, it really was.
 Look where we stand now!
-Almost 35 years later, those of us in the industry are anxiously awaiting the release of IBM’s latest and most technologically advanced mainframe, the rumored z15!
+Almost 35 years later, those of us in the industry just saw the release of IBM’s latest and most technologically advanced mainframe, the z15!

-As we enter into the latter part of 2019, however, it seems most of these remarks predicting the demise of IBM’s mainframe have been grossly exaggerated.
+As we move forward, however, it seems most of these remarks predicting the demise of IBM’s mainframe have been grossly exaggerated.
 Many of these rumors initially arose among IBM’s mainframe competitors or competing topologies.